 Intermediates can be really good.
 I know that I only recently started playing the defend mode, and I have been playing Bloons TD Battles for over six months.
 This doesn't sound like much but 10+ games a day has gotten me to a total of over 3100 games.

 I am proficient in Assault, and most of my losses have actually been either a connection loss or me surrendering because I don't like the map.
 Good players can stay alive up until around round 25, when the first few MOABs come out.
 This is where you need to be different than most players.
 You need to have bought the $700 economy boost.
 This is just be able to afford some higher level towers.

 Typical Game Against Intermediate Player

 Getting past round 24 and onto round 25?
-At this point you should have 1 Ninja and Magic Monkey, as well as 10-15 Dart Monkeys.
+At this point you should have one Ninja and Magic Monkey, as well as 10-15 Dart Monkeys.
 Your economy should be somewhere between 600-1500, depending on the game.
-Sometimes you just won't be able to do what you want, so make sure you don't make any mistakes.
+Sometimes, you just won't be able to do what you want, so make sure you don't make any mistakes.
 There is no easy-way-out-rushing, so you're gonna have to outlast.

 Be the guy on the left.
 Not the guy on the Right.

 At this point, I hope you have learned a lot from me and can now get some really good wins on Bloons TD Battles: Defend Mode.
 I hope that you enjoyed one of the tips on this article.
 There are some extra things I wanted to say but there wasn't any good placement for it: